 We strongly advise planning to arrive on campus at least 90 minutes before the start time of the ceremony.

 The safety and security of visitors to the university is our highest priority.
 With this in mind, there will be person and bag searches on entry.

-Please do not make expensive travel arrangements for guests who do not have tickets as we will not be able to accommodate them.
-For details on the allocation of tickets (including extra tickets), please see webpage regarding our ticket policy.
+Please do not make travel arrangements for guests who do not have tickets as we will not be able to accommodate them.

 - Guests with special requirements

 Your graduand was given the opportunity to advise us of any special requirements when they registered for graduation.
-Therefore, suitable seats will be reserved in the hall for guests with disabilities or mobility difficulties.
-Induction loop facilities are available in the hall for those with hearing impairments and we can also make arrangements for a BSL signer to be available, providing we are advised when the graduand registers for the ceremony.
+Therefore, suitable seats will be reserved in the hall for guests with accessibility requirements.
+Induction loop facilities are available in the hall and we can also make arrangements for a BSL signer to be available, providing we are advised when the graduand registers for the ceremony.

 Due to data protection laws, we cannot confirm to a third party if a graduand has made arrangements.
 Therefore, please ask your graduand to ensure they have advised us of any special arrangements of this nature.

 - Live screening of the ceremonies